michellab/qube_project/QuBe-SOMD_paper/amber_runs_protocols/README.md

-This folder contains the protocols for the amber runs.
+This folder contains the protocols and the scripts for the amber runs.